Teichlab/TissueTag/README.md

 TissueTag consists of two major components:
 1) **Jupyter-based image annotation tool**: Utilizing the Bokeh Python library (http://www.bokeh.pydata.org), this tool offers a streamlined annotation solution with subpixel resolution for quick interactive annotation of various image types (e.g., brightfield, fluorescence).
 TissueTag produces labeled images (e.g., cortex, medulla) and logs all tissue labels and annotation resolutions for reproducibility.
 2) **Mapping annotations to data**: This component facilitates the migration of annotations to spots/cells based on overlap with annotated structures.
 It also logs the minimum Euclidean distance of each spot/cell to the discrete annotations, offering continuous annotation.
-This contains spatial neighborhood information, enriching the x-y coordinates of a given spot or cell, and is foundational for calculating a morphological axis (see tutorials).
+This contains spatial neighborhood information, enriching the x-y coordinates of a given spot or cell, and is foundational for calculating a morphological axis (OrganAxis, see tutorials).

 *Note: A labeled image is an integer array where each pixel value (0,1,2,...) corresponds to an annotated structure.*